PyFunceble/web-worker/README.md

 ### Docker (self-build)

-To build the Dockerfile provided, simply run or adapt the following:
+To build the Containerfile provided, simply run or adapt the following:

-    $ docker build -t pyfunceble_webworker -f [Dockerfile] .
+    $ docker build -t pyfunceble_webworker -f [Containerfile] .

 By default, this project will be built against the latest available version of PyFunceble.
 If you want to change that behavior, simply add